True Bible Facts and Biblical Stories

 Early Israelites spoke and wrote in Hebrew.

-The language had only 22 letters, all in one size, in Caps.
+The language had only 22 letters, all in one size, in caps.

 Ancient Hebrew has no vowels, only consonants.